Non-judicial punishment: For enlisted members accused of misconduct

 The punishments listed above may be combined (with certain limitations listed in the Manual for Courts-Martial, Part 5, Section 5(d)).
-For example, extra duties, restriction and forfeiture of pay, and reduction in grade could be imposed.
+For example, extra duties, restriction, forfeiture of pay, and reduction in grade could be imposed.

 If the member considers the punishment to be unjust or to be disproportionate to the misconduct committed, the member may appeal the NJP to a higher authority.
 This is usually the next officer in the chain of command.
-Upon considering the appeal, the higher authority may set aside the NJP, decrease the severity of the punishment, or may deny the appeal.
+Upon considering the appeal, the higher authorities may set aside the NJP, decrease the severity of the punishment, or may deny the appeal.
 They may not increase the severity of the punishment.

-Personnel are permitted to refuse NJP in favor of a court-martial; this might be done in cases where they do not feel their Commanding Officer will give them a fair hearing.
-But this option exposes them to a possible criminal court conviction.
+Personnel are permitted to refuse NJP in favor of a court-martial; this might be done in cases where they do not feel their commanding officer will give them a fair hearing, but this option exposes them to a possible criminal court conviction.
 Navy and Marine Corps personnel assigned to or embarked aboard ship do not have the option of refusing NJP, nor can they appeal the decision of the officer imposing punishment; they may only appeal the severity of the punishment.